unnisworld/unnisworld.github.io/_posts/20-01-08-Dijkstras-Algorithm.md

 Dijkstra’s algorithm doesn’t work for graphs with negative weight edges.
 For graphs with negative weight edges, Bellman–Ford algorithm can be used.

-# WORKING WITH DIJKSTRA’S ALGORITHM
+# Working with Dijkstra's Algorithm

 When you work with Dijkstra’s algorithm, each edge in the graph has a number associated with it.
 These are called weights.